pachyderm/docs/content/latest/deploy-manage/deploy/console/local-deploy.md

 ## Before You Start

 {{% notice info %}}
-A local installation helps you learn some of the Pachyderm basics and experiment with the product.
+A local installation helps you learn some of the MLDM basics and experiment with the product.
 It is not designed to be a production environment.
 {{%/notice %}}

-- You must have Pachyderm installed locally (`pachd` and `pachctl`)
+- You must have MLDM installed locally (`pachd` and `pachctl`)
 - You must have a local Kubernetes cluster running.

 ## Deploy